wistefan/ai-marketplace/README.md

 After the offering has been created on the marketplace, it can be discovered and acquired by other organisations.
-In the following it will be assumed that the automotive supplier will be the consumer organisation, but the process is identically for any other organisations.
+In the following it will be assumed that the automotive supplier will be the consumer organisation, but the process is identical for any other organisations acquiring access to the service offering.
 The following diagram gives an overview of this process.

 ![i4Trust-Acquisition](./doc/img/i4Trust_Acquisition.png)